Synthetic likelihood in misspecified models: Robustifying the synthetic likelihood

-To obtain robustness to possible model misspecification, several authors, including, \cite{grunwald2017inconsistency}, \cite{bissiri2016general}, and \cite{miller2015}, have proposed to temper or coarsen the likelihood used within Bayesian inference.
-Given that the SL is based on a Gaussian likelihood approximation, it is tempting to consider the application of such a strategy to correct the behavior of BSL under model misspecification.
+To obtain robustness in misspecified models several authors, including, \cite{bhattacharya2019bayesian}, \cite{grunwald2017inconsistency}, \cite{bissiri2016general}, and \cite{miller2015}, have proposed to temper the likelihood used in Bayesian inference. {It is therefore tempting to apply this strategy to correct the behavior of synthetic likelihood under model misspecification.

-Let $\alpha\ge0$ denote some (potentially unknown) positive constant.
-Then the common approach to tempering would consider the following version of the SL

-which yields the posterior distribution associated to $\overline{g}^\alpha_n(\cdot|\theta)$: The results of \cite{bhattacharya2019bayesian} suggest that, in the case of a genuine likelihood, so long as $\alpha\in(0,1)$, the tempered likelihood will still display posterior concentration.
-However, as the following example demonstrates, while such behavior may be valid for a genuine likelihood, the same is not true for a SL.